piti03/php_scripts/README.md

 - This script takes two arguments from client to test the existency! **both similar arguments must existed**.
 If arguments be existed, returns the whole row as a json object, otherwise a warning dialogue.

 ## select_from_db.php
-- This script returns all records of databes as a json array which is made up of from some json objects based on the number of rows in database.
+- This script returns all records of databes as a json array which is made up of some json objects based on the number of rows in database.

 ## remind_password.php
 - This script takes the username from client side and if username be correct!, send the password by an email to the user.